 1. Create a supportive learning environment

 A supportive and inclusive peer learning environment is crucial for facilitating effective peer teaching and maximizing the benefits of peer-led activities.
-Students need a safe space to feel valued, respected, and empowered to engage in learning and teaching actively.
+Peers need a safe space to feel valued, respected, and empowered to engage in learning and teaching actively.

 2. Structure peer-led activities